-In our recent study on AI-infused products, we wanted to get to the bottom of what really differentiates those who are leading the charge in AI and those who are falling behind.
+In our study on AI-infused products, we wanted to get to the bottom of what really differentiates those who are leading the charge in AI and those who are falling behind.
 To create the study, we surveyed 310 U.S. companies in financial services, transportation and healthcare, and found many are using AI to guide sales, service, marketing and other areas.
 So what are the leaders doing differently?
 Read on to find out.

 In our report, we refer to the most successful companies in leveraging AI-infused systems as “leaders.”
 These companies said their most successful such application generated extremely strong benefits.
 Overall, they were 21% of the companies that had developed AI-infused systems since 2020.
 We compare the leaders’ survey responses to companies whose most successful AI-infused system produced zero, minor or only moderate benefits.
 We refer to them as “laggards” in this report, which comprised 45% of the sample.